What's a normal chargeback rate on Shopify? (And what triggers the 1% suspension)

 Shopify Payments categorizes every chargeback.
 The typical reasons:

-- Product not received — INR (whether actual or claimed)
+- Product not received: INR, actual or claimed

-If 60%+ of your disputes are "fraudulent," your pre-checkout fraud defense needs work.
-Shopify's default fraud analysis is decent on payment fraud but limited on the full lifecycle — specifically friendly fraud and post-delivery disputes.
+If 60%+ of disputes are "fraudulent," your pre-checkout fraud defense needs work.
+Shopify's default fraud analysis is decent on payment fraud but limited on the full lifecycle, specifically friendly fraud and post-delivery disputes.

-If 40%+ are "product not received," your shipping/logistics side is the issue.
+If 40%+ are "product not received," your shipping and logistics side is the issue.
 Signature-required on orders above a threshold, carrier claims for missing packages, and tracking email improvements all help.

 Chargebacks from first-time customers are almost always fraud (stolen cards, synthetic identities, bust-out fraud).
 Chargebacks from repeat customers are almost always friendly fraud (legitimate order, later disputed because of buyer's remorse, spouse disagreement, etc.).